mbientlab/MetaWear-iOS-MetaWear-App/README.md

 # MetaWear App for iOS/macOS/tvOS/watchOS by MBIENTLAB

-### Compared to MetaBase, the MetaWear app sends and receives more granular signals to help developers with debugging.
+### This app supports granular analysis of raw MetaWear sensor data.
+(For a simpler workflow for acquiring streamed or logged MetaWear sensor data, try the MetaBase app.)

-## Looking for sample snippets?
+## Looking for sample code snippets?
 For using, configuring, and connecting to MetaWears, try: `Common/Presentation/ViewModels/Implementations/`.
-These objects are written imperatively out of convenience for UIKit and AppKit.
-When using SwiftUI views, they can be naively wrapped.
+These objects are written imperatively for UIKit/AppKit.
+For a sample use with SwiftUI views, these VMs call delegate `ObservableObjects` suffixed with `SUIVC`.

+For C++ constants, try `MetaWearEnumsSwiftBridges.swift`.

 ## More MetaWear Resources
 * [Swift API Tutorial](https://mbientlab.com/tutorials/SwApple.html#swift-apis)